When is your next meeting?

 How many entries can I submit?

 Writers may enter more than one contest but cannot enter multiple entries into one specific contest.
-Additionally, contest entries that have placed in any CWC contest are no longer eligible for future submission, regardless of calendar year.
+Additionally, authors that have placed in that contest the previous year are no longer eligible to submit that contest until the next year.

 How do I contact individual CWC board members?